-Stress Dolls is the alt/pop/rock project of Chelsea O'Donnell, a songwriter from Buffalo, NY.
+Stress Dolls is the moniker of Chelsea O'Donnell, an alt/pop/rock artist from Buffalo, NY.

 O'Donnell began playing around Western New York in 2013, initially calling herself Wolf and eventually forming a band.
 After releasing one EP, the group went through a few different line-ups and, in time, changed their name to Stress Dolls.
 In the Spring of 2016 the band recorded a self-titled EP at GCR Audio and released the recording later that same year.
 Over the next several months they performed in Buffalo as well as neighboring cities and towns, and opened shows for national acts such as Shonen Knife, We Are Scientists, and USS.